thanglhuynh/academic-kickstart/content/teaching/math20e_spring2019/homework.md

 #### Homework
 ---

+In order to submit your document, you need to be enrolled in this course at [Gradescope](https://www.gradescope.com/courses/45768).
+This should happen automatically during the first week.
+However, if at the end of week 1 you do not yet have access to the class's Gradescope page, you should contact your regular discussion section TA and explain the situation.
+Give them your name, UCSD email address, and PID, and they'll be able to add you to the course manually.

+To turn in your work, your document needs to be in **PDF format**.
+If you're using Word, once you've saved your document, you can export it as a PDF in the *File ❯ Export menu*; alternatively, you can go to *File ❯ Save As* and choose "PDF" in the drop-down menu near the bottom.
+Once you've done this, open the Math 20E course on Gradescope, find corresponding Assignment, and submit your PDF for this assignment.

+---
 ##### <a name="hmwk0"></a>Homework 0

 Review **(NOT to be turned in)** These topics were covered in Math 20C.
 You are expected to be familiar with them.